-Each disk pack (see Figures 1 and 2) comprises 11 disks with 20 usable recording surfaces.
-(The outside surfaces of the top and bottom disks are not usable.)
-Each surface has its own read/write head mounted in a comb assembly on a movable arm; the 20 heads are aligned in the same vertical plane and move as a unit through the stack, although only one head is reading or writing at any time.
-Head numbers range from 0 through 19.
+Each disk pack (see Figure 1) consists of 11 disks with 19 usable recording surfaces.
+(The outside surfaces of the top and bottom disks are not usable, and one additional surface is used as a positioning servo.)
+Each surface has its own read/write head mounted in a comb assembly on a movable arm; the 19 heads are aligned in the same vertical plane and move as a unit through the stack, although only one head is reading or writing at any time.
+Recording head numbers range from 0 through 18.

-Each recording surface is logically divided into 11 sectors numbered 0 through 10, and 203 (411 for drive "B") concentric circles or tracks on which data are recorded.
-The tracks begin (are numbered) at the periphery of a disk and progress inward toward the center.
-Each vertically-aligned set of 20 tracks in the stack is referred to as a cylinder.
-Thus for drive "A" there are 203 cylinders in a disk pack, numbered 000 through 202; for drive "B" there are 411 cylinders, numbered 000 through 410.
-Cylinder 000, for example, comprises track 000 on surface 0, track 000 on surface 1, and so on through track 000 on surface 19.
+Each recording surface is logically divided into 11 sectors numbered 0 through 10, and 411 concentric circles or tracks on which data is recorded.
+The tracks begin (are numbered) at the periphery of a disk and progress inward towards the center.
+Each vertically-aligned set of 19 tracks in the stack is referred to as a cylinder.
+Thus there are 411 cylinders in a disk pack, numbered 0 through 410.
+Cylinder 000, for example, consists of track 000 on surface 0, track 000 on surface 1, and so on through track 000 on surface 18.